Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Introduction

 The growing support for more recent revisions of the C++ standard in CUDA has allowed us to improve the design of the GPUSPH codebase and its performance without any sacrifice to functionality, and in fact making it easier to implement new features.
 The main downside in these advances has been the limitations imposed by the NVIDIA CUDA compiler, that has led us to explore alternative compilers, with surprising results.

-In this paper we will discuss briefly the features offered by GPUSPH and how the development goals of the project affect their implementation (section~\ref{sec:features}), the technical choices made to reduce the maintenance cost of the code base and the associated performance benefits and downsides (sections~\ref{sec:cpp11} to~\ref{sec:down}), and finally the astonishing side effects of introducing support for alternative toolchains (section~\ref{sec:clang}).
+The paper is written to be as self-contained as possible, but it does assume that the reader is already familiar with the fundamentals of C++ programming~\cite{stroustroup2014}.

-All of the improvements discussed in this article are available on the public version of GPUSPH, which can be obtained from the GitHub repository\footnote{\url{https://github.com/GPUSPH/gpusph}}, and will be officially released as part of version~6 of the software.
+In the first part of this paper we will discuss briefly the features offered by GPUSPH and how the development goals of the project affect their implementation (section~\ref{sec:features}), the technical choices made to reduce the maintenance cost of the code base and the associated performance benefits and downsides (sections~\ref{sec:cpp11} to~\ref{sec:down}).
+Many of the techniques discussed in this article were first introduced in GPUSPH version~5, and were partially presented in our previous works~\cite{bilotta_spheric_2019,bilotta_design_2018}.
+Here we cover these topics in more detail, and include several refinements never discussed before, mainly aimed at improving code readability leveraging the expressivity of more modern revisions of the C++ standard.
+In the second part of the paper (from section~\ref{sec:clang}) we discuss the astonishing side effects of introducing support for alternative toolchains, and how it helped identify additional bottlenecks in our code, the resolution of which led to significant performance gains to the benefits of industrial applications of GPUSPH (section~\ref{sec:benchmarks}).
+All of the improvements discussed in this paper are available on the public version of GPUSPH, which can be obtained from the project's GitHub repository\footnote{\url{https://github.com/GPUSPH/gpusph}}, and will be officially released as part of version~6 of the software.